Register today to receive an email notification when the chairman updates this web page with the latest BOCC Update.

 Board/committee assignments as chairman

 - Kansas Association of Counties Board of Directors

 - National Association of Counties (NACo) Large Urban County Caucus (LUCC) Vice Chair

 - Council of Mayors

 - Mid-America Regional Council (MARC) Board

 - Workforce Investment Board

-I share a bond by calling Johnson County, and Overland Park, my home for more than four decades.
+I share a bond by calling Johnson County, and Overland Park, my home for more than 50 years.
 Your input concerning issues before the Board is important in assisting the commissioners in making the best decisions.

 For most of my adult life, I have dedicated myself to public service at the community level, spanning 28 years as an Overland Park City Councilman (four years) and 24 years as mayor, as well as four years as Fourth District Commissioner.
 My commitment is to work hard and do the very best I can as your chairman to continue that opportunity, not only for those who reside here today but also for future generations.